0snap/zeek-cluster/README.md

 Images ship with `supervisord` (nodaemon).
 It wraps the `sshd` and `bro` processes.
 Images build against latest bro master.

-Pre-built images can be found on dockerhub: https://hub.docker.com/r/fixel/bro-cluster/tags/  (I had to abuse tags to get in the same repo)
+Pre-built images (`x86_64` and `arm64v8`) can be found on dockerhub: https://hub.docker.com/r/fixel/bro-cluster/tags/  (I had to abuse tags to get in the same repo)

+#### ARM 64v8

+I provide images for 64bit ARM.
+The dockerfiles inherit from the debian `arm64v8` base image.
+The images you find on dockerhub were compiled on a 64bit ARM-v8 chipset, architecture `aarch64` (nVidia Jetson TX2).
+They are runnable on this platform and should work on any ARM based chipset with 64bit.

 ### Network